dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 conciseness and usefulness.
 [Parameter expansion][parameter-expansion] is like string interpolation on steroids.

-This are some of the expressions you should get to know:
+Here there are some examples:

 |                     | parameter _set_ and _not null_ | parameter _set_ but _null_ | parameter _unset_ |
 | ------------------- | ------------------------------ | -------------------------- | ----------------- |